Last updated on October 28, 2025

 Book an appointment to submit your application to the police in your city.
 That means you have to submit your application along with all the required documents (hard copies) to the local police station located in your city.

-Step 5: Give interview to police (if asked)
+Step 5: Give an interview to the police (if asked)

 Step 6: Wait for immigration response